The latest batch of 7,000 Hillary Clinton emails will be released Monday night by the State Department

 Parks and Recreation chronicles the saga of a Clinton-admiring woman in a small Indiana parks department, and The Good Wife is a political drama inspired by the Eliot Spitzer scandal.

 Clinton also made it clear to Hanley how she drinks her tea – with milk.

 “Could you or he buy skim milk for me to have for my tea?” she wrote.
 “Also, pls remind me to bring more tea cups from home.”

-Clinton gets a lot of kind emails, but one, from decades-long friend Roy Spence
+Clinton gets a lot of kind emails, but one, from decades-long friend Roy Spence, stood out.

 “I love you.
 I respect you.
 I miss you.
 I cherish every moment of our remarkable journey together,” Spence wrote.
 “God Speed.
 Dear Sis.
 We shall cross paths soon.”

 He was right about crossing paths again soon.
 Spence is now Hillary Clinton’s presidential campaign’s message consultant.